sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 ### Task 1 - Create a Power Automate Flow

-To improve communication between management and internal users, Holly Dickson has decided to build and share an automated flow within Power Automate that sends an email to Adatum’s MOD Administrator whenever a service request is created or modified.
+To improve communication between management and internal users, Holly Dickson has decided to build and share an automated flow within Power Automate that sends an email to  **ADATUM\Azureuser Administrator** whenever a service request is created or modified.
 This task will focus on creating the flow; the next task will address how to share the flow with another manager.

 1. After having completed the prior lab exercise in which you created a Power App from scratch, you should still be logged into your Domain Controller VM (**VM-Deployment-ID**) as **ADATUM\Azureuser Administrator** and a password of **Pa55w.rd**; if not, then do so now.